niksingh0908/Netflix-SQL-Data-Analysis/README.md

 FROM RankedRatings
 WHERE rank = 1;
 ```
+**Objective**: Identify the most frequently occurring rating for each type of content.

 ## 3. List All Movies Released in a Specific Year (e.g., 2020).
 ```sql